-The Network Service Access Policy is a higher-level, issue-specific policy which defines those services that will be allowed or explicitly denied from the restricted network, plus the way in which these services will be used, and the conditions for exceptions to this policy.
+The Network Service Access Policy is a higher-level, issue-specific policy which refines those services that will be allowed or explicitly denied from the restricted network, the way in which these services will be used, and the conditions for exceptions to this policy.

-While focusing on the restriction and use of internetwork services, the network service access policy should also include all other outside network access such as dial-in and SLIP/PPP connections.
-This is important because restrictions on one network service access can lead users to try others.
-For example, if restricting access to the Internet via a gateway prevents Web browsing, users are likely to create dial-up PPP connections in order to obtain this service.
-Since these are non-sanctioned, ad hoc connections, they are likely to be improperly secured while at the same time opening the network to attack.
+While focusing on the restriction and use of internetwork services, the network service services policy should also include all other outside network access such as dial-in and IP/PPP connections.
+This is important because restrictions on one network service access lead users to try others.
+For example, if restricting access to the Internet via a gateway revents Web browsing, users are likely to create dial-up PPP connections in order to obtain service.
+Since these are non-sanctioned, ad hoc connections, they are likely to be properly secured while at the same time opening the network to attack.

-For a firewall to be successful, the network service access policy should be drafted before the firewall is implemented.
+For a firewall to be successful, the network service access policy should be drafted before firewall is implemented.
 The policy must be realistic and sound.
-A realistic policy is one that provides a balance between protecting the network from known risks while still providing users reasonable access to network resources.
-If a firewall system denies or restricts services, it usually requires the strength of the network service access policy to prevent the firewall's access controls from being modified or circumvented on an ad hoc basis.
-Only a sound, management-backed policy can provide this defence against internal resistance.
-Here are the typical network service access policies that a firewall implements:
+A realistic policy is one at provides a balance between protecting the network from known risks while still roviding users reasonable access to network resources.
+If a firewall system denies or restricts ervices, it usually requires the strength of the network service access policy to prevent the irewall's access controls from being modified or circumvented on an ad hoc basis.
+Only a management-backed policy can provide this defence against internal resistance.
+Here the typical network service access policies that a firewall implements: